What Clients Need To Know About Web Site Design:

 Body: The most ordinary text in a document or web page

-Browser: Software that allows a user to view web pages (e.g., Firefox, Safari, Navigator, Explorer).
+Browser: Software that allows a user to view web (and other html) pages (e.g., Firefox, Safari, Navigator, Explorer).

 Content: Concepts, words and images.